About the author:

-Riding the air currents on a glider, all nineteen year old Kitra can think of is traveling to the stars.
-After procuring a spaceship she convinces a group of friends to partake on an epic adventure and the crew of greenies set out to explore the universe.
+Riding the air currents on a glider, all nineteen-year-old Kitra can think of is traveling to the stars.
+After procuring a spaceship she convinces a group of friends to partake in an epic adventure and the crew of greenies set out to explore the universe.
 Do they have what it takes to survive their maiden voyage?

 Interstellar Flight Magazine Best of Year One – Book review (2020)

 Unsure what’s going on in contemporary speculative fiction?
 Learn about modern voices in genre, both through their own words and criticism.
 Interstellar Flight Magazine’s first Best of Year One collection covers a wide variety of topics from today’s authors.

 The Big Space Travel – Movie review (1975)